brxndxnpx/VBA/VBXL/README.md

 ### [List](/VBXL/Classes/List/)

-A array based class that is intended to make managing arrays easier by resizing whenever an item is added or removed.
+A array based class that is intended to make managing arrays easier by automatically resizing whenever an item is added or removed.

-Can be used for creating complex nested arrays.

 Was primarily made to give the user friendliness a `Collection` gives, but without sacrificing speed when iterating through items.
 - An `Array` is faster than a `Collection`.

+Can be used for creating complex nested arrays.

 ### [OutlookApp](/VBXL/Classes/OutlookApp/)